tomasmark79/MarkWareVCMake/README.md

 ## FAQ

-`Q:` **build** task error
+`Q:` **Build task error**
 Error: /home/.../Build/Standalone/default/Debug is not a directory
 Error: /home/.../Build/Library/default/Debug is not a directory
-`A:` You must first create the configurations for product and only then can you compile separately with build task.
-Zero to ... will help you fix the issue.
+`A:` There is nothing to build.
+You must first create the configurations for the product, and only then can you compile separately with the build task.
+The "Zero to Build," "Zero to Hero," or CMake configuration tasks will help you create the configuration, which can then be compiled.

-`Q:` **cmake-tidy** error
+`Q:` **CMake-tidy error**
 Error while trying to load a compilation database: Could not auto-detect compilation database from directory, etc.
 `A:` For static code analysis to work correctly, you need to have the CMake configurations prepared.
-Also ensure that the `CMAKE_EXPORT_COMPILE_COMMANDS` variable is set to `ON` in CMakeLists.txt.
+Also, ensure that the `CMAKE_EXPORT_COMPILE_COMMANDS` variable is set to `ON` in CMakeLists.txt.

 ## Resources